selmants/HI_Model/README.md

 LUCAS model output data and metadata are freely available in machine-readable format through the USGS ScienceBase data repository at: https://doi.org/10.5066/P9AWLFKZ

-Manuscript submitted for publication to *Environmental Research Letters* on 2021-04-05
+Manuscript submitted for publication in the IOPscience journal *Environmental Research Letters* on 2021-04-05

 ## Directory Structure